Le beau Serge

 If the film’s innovative qualities remain unappreciated, it’s probably because they don’t show until the end.
 The slightest change to the ending could have turned it into a conventional moral tale, but instead it’s as open-ended as films like Marienbad or Persona, only without being ostentatiously arty.
 Any viewer might miss the extraordinary ambiguity though, because it’s tempting to pick sides.
 It’s possible, for example, to regard François as noble for saving Serge from self-destruction at the risk of his own health, dragging his drunken friend through the snow to witness his baby’s birth.
 It’s equally possible to view him as a disruptive do-gooder motivated by a sense of superiority.
 This ambiguity governs the entire film, to such a degree that it’s hard to say anything definite about it.

 In its final seconds the film turns blurry.
 This diminishing focus is a metaphor for the indistinctness of the story and characters, but it also lets in new layers of ambiguity.
 At first the tone seems uplifting when the baby is born and François rouses Serge from his stupor.
 After wallowing through the whole film in self-pity and anger, Serge finally brightens up like a changed man.
-Once so full of promise, he plunged into alcoholism when his wife Yvonne bore a stillborn baby with Down Syndrome, but now, against Serge’s expectations, she’s just had a healthy baby boy.
+Once so full of promise, he had plunged into alcoholism when his wife Yvonne bore a stillborn baby with Down Syndrome, but now, against Serge’s expectations, she’s just had a healthy baby boy.
 Serge laughs with apparent relief in the final shot, but as his laughter continues it becomes harder to interpret.
 There may or may not be madness in it.
 As the picture loses focus, specks of dirt show on the lens or the window as if portending some undefined bad news.
 Serge’s face starts to look skeletal, without quite turning into a literal skull like in the final shot of Psycho.
 The score too is ambiguous… it could be read as ominous or triumphant.

 It’s not just the rightness or wrongness of François’ actions, or Serge’s aspect toward his new life as a father, that’s hard to pin down.
 The plot itself is uncertain.
 François is a recovering tuberculosis patient who shouldn’t be running back and forth in a snowstorm under stress, but he’s reportedly close to recovery, and the movie never tells us whether his efforts are fatal or even harmful to him.
 Nor can we say whether he’s done any good.
 Bringing the doctor was prudent in any case, but it’s not clear that Serge had to be present at the birth to feel his curse lifted.
 François seems to have made a mess of things with Marie and Glomaud, confirming to the old man that he’s not Marie’s father, precipitating his rape of her, then assaulting Glomaud, precipitating an apparent heart attack… but it’s hard to believe the situation would have turned out well without his involvement.
 It’s more Glomaud’s fault than his, and the man drove the secret out of François at the bar.